UM-PEPL/HallThruster.jl/docs/src/initialization.md

 # Initialization

-Hall2De provides sensible defaults for simulation initialization, or allows you to specify your own initial condition.
+HallThruster.jl provides sensible defaults for simulation initialization, or allows you to specify your own initial condition.

 ## Default